Best Beaches in Ireland

 Inchydoney surf school

-Check out the Inchydoney Island Lodge and Spa if your looking to stay in the area, it has twice been awarded as ‘Ireland’s Leading Spa Resort’.
-The spa will provide the best relaxing environment for your time in the west coast of Cork.
+Check out the Inchydoney Island Lodge and Spa if you want to stay in the area; it has twice been awarded as ‘Ireland’s Leading Spa Resort’.
+The spa will provide the best relaxing environment for your time on the west coast of Cork.

-Clonakilty is an award-winning seaside town in cork, along with its beautiful beaches it has a lot to offer those visiting.
-From water sports and adventure to golf and a place that’s filled with a proud heritage.
+Clonakilty is an award-winning seaside town in Cork; its beautiful beaches have a lot to offer those visiting, from water sports and adventure to golf and a place filled with a proud heritage.

 Tullan Strand, Bundoran, Donegal

 Next up on our guide to the best beaches in Ireland is found in the family-friendly seaside resort of Bundoran.
-Bundoran is home to two great beaches and we are a bit surprised that neither of them made it on the TripAdvisor’s Top Beaches in Ireland list.
+Bundoran is home to two great beaches, and we are surprised that neither of them made it to TripAdvisor’s Top Beaches list in Ireland.
 But we think these beaches are well- worth mentioning.

-Firstly, we have the speculator beach known as Tullan Stand that offers the most awe-inspiring views over Donegal Bay.
-It’s one of Ireland’s best renown beaches for its surfing conditions.
+Firstly, the speculator beach known as Tullan Stand offers the most awe-inspiring views over Donegal Bay.
+It’s one of Ireland’s best-renowned beaches for its surfing conditions.
 Even considered one of the best surfing beaches in Europe.
-Any keen surfers out their will want to experience the brilliant Atlantic ocean waves here.
+Any keen surfers will want to experience the brilliant Atlantic ocean waves here.

 People come from all around the world to surf at this great Donegal beach.
-The beach is linked to a network of sand dunes and is captivated with a lovely backdrop of the Sligo – Leitrim Mountains.
+The beach is linked to a network of dunes and is captivated by a lovely backdrop of the Sligo – Leitrim Mountains.

 Tullan Strand stretches over 2km long, offering a relaxing environment to walk along and take in the scenery.
-It is also within walking distance to the Bundoran Town where you will find a variety of activities, attractions and great places to eat and drink.
+It is also within walking distance of Bundoran Town, where you will find a variety of activities, attractions, and great places to eat and drink.

 Tullan Strand Beach, Bundoran